lambdamusic/Ontospy/README.md

 Description
 =======

-OntoSPy is a lightweight Python library and command line tool for inspecting and visualizing vocabularies encoded using W3C Semantic Web standards (aka ontologies).
+OntoSpy is a lightweight Python library and command line tool for inspecting and visualizing vocabularies encoded using W3C Semantic Web standards (aka ontologies).

 The basic workflow is simple: load a graph by instantiating the ``Graph`` class with a file containing RDFS, OWL or SKOS definitions.
 You get back an object that lets you interrogate the ontology.
 That's all!